 Stats to Know

-Lives lost in motor vehicle crashes in 2019; however, there as a 4.6% increase in the first 9 months of 2020, according to preliminary data (Source: NHTSA)
+Lives lost in motor vehicle crashes in 2020; the highest number of fatalities since 2007 (Source: NHTSA)

 Estimated rear-end collisions that could be prevented if vehicles have forward-collision warning and automatic emergency braking systems (Source: IIHS/HLDI)